Preserving Your Jewish Heritage

 Single Jewish Headstones

 The inscription of a single Jewish headstone will read the individual’s name, beloved wife, or husband etc. Following that will be the date of birth and death, and a special epitaph.
 There is also more room allowed for symbols and prayers.
 The inscription can vary, but should be very representative of the individual.
-St. Charles Monuments offers single Jewish headstones that are not only beautifully crafted, but serve as a testament to tradition and expression of faith.
+St. Charles Monuments offers single Jewish headstones that are beautifully crafted, and serve as a testament to tradition and expression of faith.

 Double Jewish Headstones

 Double Jewish headstones symbolize lives shared in unity.
 They depict the idea that arrangements for the loved one’s spouse have already been taken care of.
 Double Jewish headstones are meant to offer a sense of peace to the spouse and family of the departed.
-Designs for double headstones can be creative, minimizing any negative feelings that might arise from a double burial plot.

 The headstone will normally include the family name at the top of the monument.
 Underneath that will be two separate epitaphs.
 On each side will be the traditional inscriptions describing each person and their information.
 We have a selection of double Jewish headstones that will express the faith of the family with beautiful design and respect to tradition.